oneeve8/kobble-data/content/videonarrativehowto.md

 In this video, you will learn the following:

 How to create a:
 GitHub Repo
 Channel
 Track
 Track Item
 Markdown
 Presentation
 Folder
 Link
+Cut Copy and Edit an Item